Life Cycle of Plants

-life-cycle-of-a-plantA lifecycle is a continuous process that describes how a living thing starts its life, grows to maturity, reproduces, and dies.
-All living things including plants have specific lifecycle which keeps their species alive.
-Furthermore, the lifecycle goes step-by-step – also called stages of the lifecycle – in which organisms go through a series of changes within their bodies which are also affected by environmental factors.
+life-cycle-of-a-plantA lifecycle describes how a living thing starts its life, grows to maturity, reproduces, and restarts the cycle.
+All living things including plants follow a specific lifecycle which keeps their species alive.

 Plants are living things, they grow and reproduce like any other living thing.
 They also follow a cyclic process in various stages like starting a new life, growing, and then coming back to the starting stage (reproducing).
 Plants start their life from seed and grow up to become mature plants.